symfony/symfony/UPGRADE-2.6.md

 HttpFoundation
 --------------

- * The PdoSessionHandler to store sessions in a database changed significantly.
+ * The `PdoSessionHandler` to store sessions in a database changed significantly.
-   - It now implements session locking to prevent loss of data by concurrent access to the same session.
+   - By default, it now implements session locking to prevent loss of data by concurrent access to the same session.
      - It does so using a transaction between opening and closing a session.
 For this reason, it's not recommended to use the same database connection that you also use for your application logic.
        Otherwise you have to make sure to access your database after the session is closed and committed.